We talked about Warren and Brandeis’s case for a right to privacy. Specifically, we noted the following:

 They think privacy consists in having control over some combination of the following (there is a summary statement on p.
 216):

-They claim that an invasion of privacy in these areas causes psychological distress and assert that we need “some retreat from the world” (p.
-196).
+They claim that an invasion of privacy in these areas causes psychological distress and assert that we need “some retreat from the world” (Warren and Brandeis 1890, 196).

 While they maintain that judges decide cases in ways that protect privacy, they also argue that the judges have erred in relying on property rights or contracts in their decisions.
 The bulk of the article is devoted to showing that defamation, property, and contract law do not provide adequate protection for privacy.